HacKanCuBa/blake2signer/docs/docs/examples.md

 ### Changing the digest size limit

 There can be some situations where signature length is crucial, and thus some security margin needs to be sacrificed.
 It is possible to override the minimum enforced value, although you need to consider its implications.
 You can increase the minimum, too!
-Bear in mind that the maximums depends on the hasher, so you shouldn't set it higher than 32.
+Bear in mind that the maximums depend on the hasher, so you shouldn't set it higher than 32.
 To change the limit, set the class attribute `MIN_DIGEST_SIZE` to the desired value in bytes.

 !!! danger